kaist-cs101/kaist-cs101.github.io/documents/main.md

 ### Pass exam
 In the first week of the semester, we offer a "Pass Exam," which students who have already learned programming can take to fulfill the CS101 requirement.

-The pass exam consists of a 120-minute programming exam that covers programming in Python as taught in CS101 but without the cs1robots, cs1media, and cs1graphics modules.
+The pass exam consists of a 120-minute programming exam that covers programming in Python as taught in CS101.
+Note that the pass exam can consists of CS101 modules like cs1robots, cs1media, and cs1graphics modules.

 The programming exam is open book and open google.
-You will use a computer in the lab room.
 If you pass the exam with a B- or better, you can choose to accept the score as your CS101 score or to give up the score and take the CS101 course.
 You can find more information about the pass exam on the KAIST portal’s announcement board:
 [2024 Spring Course Waiver Exam](https://portal.kaist.ac.kr/ennotice/student_notice/11707186901875).
 According to the KAIST rule from ART, **only those who have never taken the CS101 can apply for the waiver exam.**
 If you need more information about pass exam, please mail to ART.

-For the 2024 fall semester, we will have a waiver exam on 9/9 at 7 PM on Monday at E11 Creative Bldg.
-308.
+After the pass exam enrollment, representative head TA will send you a mail with detailed instructions.

 ### Repeating students (Course retake policy)
 Students who have already taken advanced courses involving programming and all students who are majoring in the following departments cannot retake CS101 if they have already passed CS101: School of Electrical Engineering, School of Computing, Information & Communications Engineering, and Industrial & Systems Engineering.